-A special committee should be assigned to work especially with the spouse in getting established.
+Special care should be taken to make sure with the spouse in getting established.
 Small groups might call on the spouse to invite him/her to various parish functions, and to help him/her get acquainted in the community.

 The same would be true for the children.
-Children of the same ages should establish contact and begin to make them feel comfortable in their Sunday School environment, as well as in their regular school environment.
+Children of the same ages should establish contact and begin to make them feel comfortable in their Sunday school environment, as well as in their regular school environment.